 In November 1926 Ivanov returned to Guinea to conduct three more inseminations of human sperm to chimpanzees.
 None of these experiments gave any positive results, mainly because he had too few test monkeys.

 A change of strategy was inevitable.
 He then had the idea to transplant a chimpanzee sperm to a human.
 For that, he needed only one male ape donor and a volunteer woman.
 Local Guinea women would be just a perfect subjects of the experiment, but they would never say yes.
 Ivanov then proposed the idea to conduct the insemination experiment under the pretext of routine medical examination.
 He found no ethical problem there.
 Luckily he was turned down by the local authorities.

 Ivanov then returned to the Soviet Union with 20 collected chimps and a plan to create a primate centre in Sukhumi, Georgia.
 Unfortunately only four chimps survived the voyage.

-He was now facing a hard task of finding volunteer Soviet women who would sacrifice them for the sake of Soviet science and give birth to the human-ape hybrid baby.
-In 1928 one volunteer woman approached him from Leningrad.
-She (named just a G. in the medical records) said that after a divorce she had nothing to lose.
+He was now facing a hard task of finding volunteer Soviet women who would sacrifice themselves for the sake of Soviet science and give birth to the human-ape hybrid baby.
+In 1928 Dr. Ivanov was approached by a woman from Leningrad.
+She (named just “G”. in the medical records) said that after a divorce she had nothing left to lose.
 Altogether five volunteers showed up.

 The sperm donor was a 26-year old Orangutan male named Tarzan.
-Dr. Ivanov had all hopes on him, but in 1929 he was diagnosed brain haemorrhage and died.
+Dr. Ivanov had all hopes on him, but in 1929 the was diagnosed brain haemorrhage and died.